fitandfine/DNS_health/README.md

 - Display results in a sortable GUI table
 - Export results to CSV
 - Fully cross-platform: Linux, macOS, Windows
-- Single-file Python code for simplicity and easy GitHub showcasing

 ---